Department of Justice is now the Department of Communities and Justice. Find out more >

 documents that show what was paid for the goods: for example receipts, credit card statements, or evidence of electronic payment.

-The amount of notice you have to give depends on the type of goods and their value.
+The amount of notice that has to be given depends on the type of goods and their value.

 After the notice period has passed you may be able to dispose of the goods, depending on what they are.